With a virtual machine like VirtualBox you can virtually install multiple operating systems, without having to buy any new hardware.

 How Do You Use Virtual Machines?

 Now you know everything you need to use VirtualBox effectively.
 We’ve covered installing and configuring the software, creating virtual machines, downloading new operating systems, and setting them up for first-time use.
+You can even download pre-built virtual disk images for VirtualBox to save some time.

 At this point, you’re only limited by your own creativity.
 What will you use virtual machines for?
 Test a new operating system, have fun breaking everything, or just try some OS-specific software you’ve never experienced.
 VirtualBox makes it easy, and we hope you have fun with virtual machines.